Dowdall claims Hutch told him he and alleged Dublin criminal shot David Byrne

 Former Sinn Fein councillor Jonathan Dowdall has claimed that Gerry ‘The Monk’ Hutch told him that he and an alleged Dublin criminal shot David Byrne dead at the Regency hotel.

-Mr Hutch is on trial over the murder of Mr Byrne, who was shot dead at the Regency Hotel in February 2016 in one of the first deadly attacks of the Hutch-Kinahan gangland feud.
+Hutch is on trial over the murder of Mr Byrne, who was shot dead at the Regency Hotel in February, 2016, in one of the first deadly attacks of the Hutch-Kinahan gangland feud.

+Hutch, who was wearing a black blazer, white shirt and light trousers, watched Mr Dowdall as he entered the court and gave evidence.

+Mr Dowdall position himself to directly face the three judges and addressed them as he gave his evidence.
+He spoke quietly when first confirming his name.

-Mr Dowdall began his evidence against Mr Hutch by outlining his connections to the Hutch family.
+Mr Dowdall began his evidence against Hutch by outlining his connections to the Hutch family since he was a teenager.

-He said on the eve of the Regency shooting, Mr Dowdall’s father collected a key card to a room that was used by one of the gunmen.
-He told the court the key card was handed to Mr Hutch.
+He said on the eve of the Regency shooting, his father collected a key card to a room that was used by one of the gunmen.
+He told the court the key card was handed to Hutch.

-Days later, he was asked to meet Mr Hutch at a park in Whitehall in Dublin.
+On the Monday after the attack, Hutch asked to meet him at a park in Whitehall, Dublin in the morning.

 “I arrived and Gerard Hutch was there and he was on his own.
 He asked if I spoke to Patsy (his brother) and I said no,” Mr Dowdall said.

-He claimed that Mr Hutch asked about a photograph of two men running from the Regency Hotel that appeared in the Sunday World.
+He claimed that Mr Hutch asked about a photograph of two people – a man and a man dressed as a woman – running from the Regency Hotel that appeared in the Sunday World.

 Mr Dowdall said he saw the image and that he recognised one of the men.